Transparent AR Markers

 Year Active: 2023

+We explored the affordances that transparent PVC films offer for tangible interactions.
 Stack AR introduces a novel alternative input method for augmented reality: stacking transparent fiducial markers as a tangible, compositional interface.
-Unlike traditional AR systems that rely on single, opaque markers or touchscreens, Stack AR leverages the physicality and combinatorial potential of transparent markers—users can physically layer, rearrange, and combine them to create new digital commands and musical sequences in real time.
+Unlike traditional AR systems that rely on single, opaque markers or touchscreens, Stack AR enables the computer system to recognize the combination of layers.
+I made a music synthesis game Stackable Music, to showcase how it can be used in AR games.

-If you are interested in the technical paper, please read (Chen et al., 2023).
+If you are interested in the technical details, please read (Chen et al., 2023).

 Technical Highlight